lopezdsr/sql-query/hive_metastore.md

 If a partitioned table has been defined, you always must add each partition to it explicitly.
 You can do this one by one by running the
 `ALTER TABLE` with the `ADD PARTITION` clause for a new partition.

-A convenient way to add all partitions that already exist at once on {{site.data.keyword.cos_short}} is to use the `RECOVER PARTITIONS` clause as follows.
+A convenient way to add all partitions that already exist at once on {{site.data.keyword.cos_short}}, is to use the `RECOVER PARTITIONS` clause as follows:

 ```sql
 ALTER TABLE employees RECOVER PARTITIONS